 If you know the symptoms to watch out for, you’ll be able to get your loved one the help they need.
 Neglect is all too common in nursing homes, and if suspect your loved one is suffering from dehydration, you may be able to seek compensation from the nursing home.

-How Can I Seek Compensation from a Nursing Home?
+How Can I Seek Compensation from a Nursing Home in Lexington?

 Dehydration is something that can easily be prevented.
 If elderly patients become neglected in the nursing home, dehydration can lead to severe complications.
 If you believe your loved one was the victim of neglect, you should hire an attorney from Minner Vines Moncus Injury Lawyers immediately.
 We will launch a thorough investigation into your claim to determine if the nursing home should be held liable.